bebcovi/kvizovi-web/api/README.md

 {
   "quiz": {
     "name": "Game of Thrones",
-    "questions": [
+    "questions_attributes": [
-      {
+      {"title": "..."},
-        "id": 1,
+      {"id": 1, "title": "..."},
-        "type": "boolean",
-        "category": "movies",
-        "title": "Stannis won the battle at Blackwater Bay", "content": {"answer": false},
-        "hint": "...",
-        "position": 1
-      }
+      {"id": 2, "_delete": true}
     ]
   }
 }
 ```

 Updating works the same way as creating.
-When you include `"questions"`, you
-are effectively assigning them to the quiz:
+Updating questions works in the following way:

+* If a question doesn't have an ID, it will be created.
-* If you include the ID of the question, then the existing question will be
+* If a question does have an ID, it will be updated.
-  updated (this is preferred in order to avoid recreating all questions on each
-  quiz save).
-* If the ID is missing, that question is created.
-* Any existing question that is missing from the array will be deleted.
+* If a question has an ID and `"_delete": true`, it will be deleted.

 ## Deleting